basegpu/hiring-challenge-fs-ts/README.md

 - Add message queue for realtime data updates (rabbitmq) - published by write endpoints in API

 ## Some thoughts on testing
+Testing in its various forms is important and should be carefully laid out.
+Having tests for the sake of having tests is not the solution.

+Different test setups needed for this challenge:
 - Unit tests for API (nunit)
-- Integration tests for API (postman collection, docker compose)
+- Integration tests for API (dotnet testclient, mocking db with in-memory repository)
-- Load testing for API (k6)
+- Load testing for API (postman collection, docker compose)
 - Unit tests for Streamlit app (pytest)
 - Integration tests for Streamlit app (cypress, docker compose)

-- Load testing for Streamlit app (k6)
+Because having test setups for the different testing levels takes time, I focused on the most important one.

 ## Time spent